Skip to main content

 Cargols a la Llauna

-Unique traditional recipe where land snails are cooked on a metal sheet over fire.
-Cleaned while dry to preserve flavor and texture, then grilled with aioli and spices.
+Land snails cooked on a metal sheet set over an open fire.
+They are cleaned dry to keep their flavor and texture, then grilled and served with aioli and spices.

 Crema Andorrana